yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/UFS.rst

 .. rubric:: UFS Logical Units
    :name: UFS Logical Units

-UFS flash device is composed of memory blocks that are mapped to different Logical Units (LUs).
+A UFS flash device is composed of memory blocks that are mapped to different Logical Units (LUs).
 UFS device address space is organized in several memory areas configurable by the user.
 In particular, such memory areas are denoted as logical units and characterized by the fact